“Rinse and re-use” should not apply to something as important as the expression of your enterprise and its future.

 One of the most famous examples is from the Ritz Carlton hotels: “Ladies and gentlemen serving ladies and gentlemen.”

 This is a lesson in brevity.
 In seven words, it sets a standard that is known and can be measured.
 It says what they do, for whom, and how it’s different.
-It tells employees how they need to treat guests and it tells guests what they can expect in quality and service.
-And it doesn’t bother to say they’re in the hospitality business because that’s not what makes them unique.
+It tells employees how they need to treat guests, and it tells guests what they can expect in quality and service.
+It doesn’t bother to say they’re in the hospitality business because that’s not what makes them unique.